The optimized point-coupling interaction for the relativistic energy density functional of Hartree-Bogoliubov approach quantifying the nuclear bulk properties: Introduction

 The most widely used effective interactions serving as the mean-field potential of the RMF and RHB frameworks are the meson-exchange \cite{PRC1997Lalazissis,NPA1999Typel,PRC2002Niksic,PRC2012Abusara,PRC2014Dutra,JPG2017Lv,PRC2018Liu}.
 In recent years, the point-coupling model offers an alternative to the meson-exchange model as the exchange of heavy mesons associated with short-distance dynamics cannot be resolved at low energies \cite{PRC2010Zhao,PRC2002Burvenich,PRC1992Nikolaus,NPA1997Rusnak,PRC2008Niksic,PRC2017Zhao,PRC2019Yuksel,PLB2020Taninah,PRC2021Perera,PRC2021Vale,PRC2021Fan,ADNDT2022Zhang}.
 The presently and commonly used point-coupling parameterized interactions include PC-PK1~\cite{PRC2010Zhao}, PC-F1~\cite{PRC2002Burvenich}, PC-LA~\cite{PRC1992Nikolaus}, and DD-PC1~\cite{PRC2008Niksic}.
 The PC-LA parameterization does not consider a pairing force in the fitting procedure, whereas the PC-F1 and PC-PK1 interactions were fitted based on the RMF+BCS framework with the $\delta$ pairing force \cite{PRC2010Zhao,PRC2002Burvenich,PRC2006Niksic_034308,PRC2006Niksic_064309}.
 The DD-PCX~\cite{PRC2019Yuksel} and PC-X~\cite{PLB2020Taninah} interactions were recently proposed for the RHB model with a separable pairing force, however, its capability is yet to be assessed.
-Therefore, a point-coupling interaction accustomed to the RHB framework with the capability of describing the finite nuclei and nuclear matter properties close to experiment is highly desired by the community.
+Moreover, the proton and neutron pairing strengths in the separable pairing force of all presently available nonlinear point-coupling interactions are treated in an equal footing, and thus the separable pairing strength is not optimized.
+Hence, a robust and fully optimized point-coupling interaction accustomed to the RHB framework with justified pairing strengths is highly desired by the community to describe the experimentally determined finite nuclei and nuclear matter properties.

-In this work, we propose a new set of nonlinear point-coupling interaction for the RHB framework with a separable pairing force, named PC-L3.
+In this work, we propose a new set of fully optimized nonlinear point-coupling interaction for the RHB framework with a justified separable pairing force, named PC-L3R.
 We present the theoretical framework of the point-coupling interaction and relativistic Hartree-Bogoliubov model in Sec.~\ref{Sec:Theory}.
-Then, we discuss the assessments of the new point-coupling interaction in Sec.~\ref{Sec:checks}, and further show the comparison of the nuclear binding energies resulted from various point-coupling interactions in Sec.~\ref{Sec:BindingEnergies}.
+Then, we discuss the assessments of the new point-coupling interaction in Sec.~\ref{Sec:checks}, and show the comparison of the nuclear binding energies resulted from various point-coupling interactions in Sec.~\ref{Sec:BindingEnergies}.
 Our summary is drawn in Sec~\ref{Sec:Summary}.